Applications will be received by:

 - A certificate of qualification issued under the Teachers Act

-- Recent successful French Immersion teaching experience and/or training at the primary, intermediate and/or secondary level;
+- Recent successful French Immersion teaching experience and/or training at the primary level;

 - Teaching specialization in French Immersion education;